Pandavas: The Five Warriors: Plot

 Dhuri tells Shakuni he seeks revenge.
 Shakuni advises him that the family will look down on Dhuri starting a war, but that he has a better idea.
 Shakuni arranges for a game of gambling between the cousins, with loaded dice unbeknownst to the Pandavas.
-In the heat of the moment, Dharma loses and has to give his kingdom up to Dhuri and Shakuni.
-In an effort to win back his kingdom, Dharma loses his brothers, palace, and finally Panchali, too.
+In the heat of the moment, Dharm loses and has to give his kingdom up to Dhuri and Shakuni.
+In an effort to win back his kingdom, Dharm loses his brothers, palace, and finally Panchali, too.
 The brothers become slaves to Dhuri and Shakuni.
 Dhuri begins to disrobe Panchali to humiliate her.
 She prays to Krishna, who ensures her cloth does not run out and protects her honour.

 The Pandavas go into exile in the forest for thirteen years.
-After their twelfth year in the forest, Yaksha appears to Sahadev and says he must answers questions before drinking water from the lake.
+After their twelfth year in the forest, Yaksha appears to Sahadev and says he must answer questions before drinking water from the lake.
 Sahadev does not comply, so when he drinks the water, he falls dead.
 The other brothers also fail to answer the questions before drinking.
 Dharma answers satisfactorily, and Yaksha resurrects all of his brothers.

 After the thirteen years of exile are over, Dhuri refuses to give the Pandavas back their kingdom.
-In consulting Krishna, Dhuri asks for a large army and Arjun asks for Krishna to be his charioteer.
-Arjuna expresses his hesitation in fighting against his family, but Krishna explains to him about his duty and the nature of life and death.
-When Arjuna's son Abhi enters the battlefield, Dhuri unfairly kills him.
+In consulting Krishna, Dhuri asks for a large army, and Arjun asks for Krishna to be his charioteer.
+Arjun expresses his hesitation in fighting against his family, but Krishna explains to him about his duty and the nature of life and death.
+When Arjun's son Abhi enters the battlefield, Dhuri unfairly kills him.
 Krishna devises a plan to help defeat Dronacharya, by spreading the news that Ashwatthama has been killed.
-Karna uses his most powerful weapon on Bhim's son, Ghatot, which means he cannot use it on Arjuna.
+Karna uses his most powerful weapon on Bhim's son, Ghatot, which means he cannot use it on Arjun.

 In a fit of rage, Dhuri violates the code of conduct and sets the Pandava's tents on fire, but Krishna protects them with rain.
 Dhuri jumps into a river to avoid being killed.
-Krishna tricks him into thinking it is beyond sunset, after which he comes out and fights with Bhima.
-Bhima kills him and the Pandavas rule Hastinapur righteously and justly.
+Krishna tricks him into thinking it is beyond sunset, after which he comes out and fights with Bhim.
+Bhim kills him and the Pandavas rule Hastinapur righteously and justly.

 Production

-Pandavas: The Five Warriors is the first computer-animated theatrical film to be produced by an Indian company — the Chennai-based multimedia and graphics company Pentamedia Graphics, and is an adaptation of the Mahabharata, focusing specifically on the Pandava brothers.
+Pandavas: The Five Warriors is the first computer-animated theatrical film to be produced by an Indian company — the Chennai-based multimedia and graphics company Pentamedia Graphics and is an adaptation of the Mahabharata, focusing specifically on the Pandava brothers.
 As the film was mainly targeted at western audiences, some of the characters' names were either anglicised or shortened.
-Ilaiyaraaja was signed to compose the film's music, and J. D.–Jerry were signed as the creative directors.
-Sujatha was chosen as the screenwriter, while B. Lenin and V. T. Vijayan were signed as the editors.
+Ilaiyaraaja composed the film's music, and J. D.–Jerry were signed as the creative directors.
+Sujatha served as the screenwriter, while B. Lenin and V. T. Vijayan were the editors.
+The motion capture cast featured artistes from Koothu-P-Pattarai.